 - Wanna go to Thailand?
 Check the visa policy here.
 Most Western countries can stay up to 30 days without a visa.

-- There are many pickpockets in Thailand, think about getting a money belt!
+- There are many pickpockets in Thailand, get a money belt

-- There are many places to stay in Pai.
-Check Booking or Agoda.
-You can also compare the hotel rates on HotelsCombined.
+- There are many places to stay in the area.
+Check the hotels available in Pai

 - I said it earlier, to get around, you’ll have to rent a scooter or a bicycle.
 Renting a scooter is not expensive : 200 baht per day (5 euros).
 The basic bicycles can be rent for 50 baht (1.25€) per day but don’t take ’em!
 You won’t go far, especially with all the slopes there.
 Get the better ones, it’s 120 baht (3 euros) per day.
 Those ones are efficient.
 Tested and approved!